acjbizar/alogofortheinternet/README.md

-# A logo for the internet
+# A logo for the Internet

 ## Links